skybl0cker/ScoutinFRC/README.md

 - [Bluealliance: Visit our page on Blue Alliance](https://www.thebluealliance.com/team/3824)

-Deisnged by Cash Egley and Luke Daniel
+Designed by Cash Egley and Luke Daniel